Dabboy345/EDA2/README.md

 ![](Images_markdown/data_flow_diagram.png)

+Here we can see the data flow diagram from our code.
+We can see how the principal data of the game is extracted from the files (list_skill.txt and scenario.txt) and stores in the game data while playing.
+In the diagram it is represented where is stored the data from each file.
+The information of the list_skill.txt is used for the skills of  the character and for the skills of the enemies in each node.
+We can also see how the information in the scenario.txt files is used for both the node information and the enemies in it.

+Moreover there is another data flow whenever we move to a new node which is to the auto_save.txt.
+In this file we stored the node number, the scenario we are currently on and the information of the character and their skills.
+And the exchange of information is also bidirectional because we don’t only save the information in the txt file, but we also load the information from there when continuing a game.
+The same format would be followed if we saved the game state in another file and then we wanted to load it from that file.

 #### 3.4 DATASET DESCRIPTION AND PROCESSING
 Each scenario has a text file for itself.
 The information about skills is also saved in a text file, in this text file we have saved both the information about the skills of the characters and the enemies.
 And for saving the game at a certain point we also use a certain structure.
 All this information is in the file name format.txt.